 That's fine in a dense metropolitan area, where you can stick a 5G node every few hundred feet.
 But in rural areas where there are few buildings or cell towers, mmWave won't work.

 That's why both sub-6 bands are necessary to make 5G signals more widespread.
 Indeed, Qualcomm CEO Christian Amon has long insisted that real 5G will be a combination of the low, mid, and high-band frequencies.

 T-Mobile provides a good example of this.
-It launched nationwide 5G coverage in 2019 using sub-6Hz spectrum.
+It launched nationwide 5G coverage at the end of 2019 using sub-6Hz spectrum.
 That meant lots of coverage — at launch, T-Mobile's Extended Range 5G reached 5,000 cities — but at speeds that were only 20% faster than 4G on average.
 T-Mobile has subsequently begun to incorporate the midband 2.5GHz spectrum it acquired during its merger with Sprint to boost performance for what the carrier has dubbed Ultra Capacity 5G.
 In some cities, T-Mobile uses all elements of 5G — mmWave, mid-band and sub-6Hz spectrum — for what it calls a layer cake approach.

 When is 5G coming to your area?

 5G is already here, but unless the stars of your location, the wireless carrier you subscribe to and the smartphone you own are perfectly aligned, you probably can't use it yet.

 What's more, it's evident many smartphone users aren't sure what 5G is.
-In fact, one in three Americans think they already have 5G, according to one study from 2019.
+In fact, one in three Americans already thought they had 5G, according to one 2019 study.
 The results showed that 47% of AT&T subscribers who own iPhones think their device is 5G-capable.
 AT&T's misleading 5G Evolution logo (5GE) to describe service that's really just advanced LTE, probably aided that confusion.

 When is 5G coming to more areas and how will it perform?